-Seahawks notebook: Carroll supports players’ decision to sit out OTAs, says ‘door still open’ for K.J.
-Wright
+Takeaways from Pete Carroll: ‘Door open’ on K.J.
+Wright, ‘just under 40 guys’ at Seahawks OTAs

 Another veteran who has been in town is cornerback Ahkello Witherspoon, who signed a one-year, $4 million deal with Seattle in March with the hope he can take over one of the starting spots with last year’s primary starters, Shaquill Griffin and Quinton Dunbar, each leaving in free agency.

-Witherspoon, who spent the last four years with the 49ers, said he has not been on the field but has been in Seattle the last two months rehabbing after what he said was a “very minor procedure’’ on his knee.
+Witherspoon, who spent the last four years with the 49ers, said he has not been on the field but has been in Seattle the last two months rehabbing after a “very minor procedure’’ on his knee.

-Witherspoon said it’s been helpful to be around coaches every day as he begins acclimating to a new team.

-Carroll hoping players vaccinated by training camp
+Carroll hoping players are vaccinated by training camp

 The Seahawks are scheduled to start training camp on July 31 and Carroll said “ideally we’d like everybody to be vaccinated before we report to camp just to make it as safe as possible for everyone.’’